saintsantos/webapp_workshop_complete/README.md

   ```

 Now that we know what the endpoints look like, let's dig a little further into them.
-* `router` is simply the express library in Nodejs that lets us declare this as a route.
+* `router` is simply the express library in Node.js that lets us declare this as a route.
 * `.get() & .post()` are the types of requests that these endpoints will accept.
 * `req` is the actual request body itself.
 This can be called and accessed using standard context
-for accessing any JSON object in javascript.
+for accessing any JSON object in JavaScript.
 * `res` is the response header for this endpoint.
 This is where we insert any data we want to send back to the frontend.

 Notice how the URL has a `:id` in it.
 That is known as a parameter.
 We can pass a
 parameter into our logic for our endpoint by simply modifying this value when we call
 the endpoint.

 We change the endpoint in this example by calling:
 `http://localhost/task/3` to get tasks created by user with the id of 3.

-There are other
-ways as well.
+There are other ways as well.
 We can append our URL using query information in order to send different
 data under different key:value stores, as well as sending JSON through the request body
 as well.
-We can access each of these parts of the request in javascript by calling a different part of the request:
+We can access each of these parts of the request in JavaScript by calling a different part of the request:
   * Parameters to URLs
     ```javascript
     req.params.<key>